 Lawyers Promoting Innovation

-The Detkin Intellectual Property and Technology Legal Clinic (“IPC”) immerses students in a transactional interdisciplinary IP law practice.
+The Detkin Intellectual Property and Technology Legal Clinic (“DIPTC”) immerses students in a transactional interdisciplinary IP law practice.

 The Detkin Clinic was made possible by a generous gift from Peter Detkin EE’82, L’85, the noted IP entrepreneur and Founder and Vice Chairman of Intellectual Ventures, an invention investment firm, who currently serves on the Board of Overseers for Penn’s School of Engineering and Applied Science.